AaltoSciComp/NoBSC/content/index.rst

 to talk about how our sausage is made (the good and bad things) so we can all get better at it.

 Topics
 ------

 We can talk about whatever is interesting to us: from past achievements, to future directions.

+* Academic experience as a research engineer.
-* Practical support (research software engineering, both practices and how we run our teams),
+* Practical support (research software engineering, both practices and how we run our teams).
-* HPC cluster management (day to day problems and usability for small projects and new users)
+* HPC cluster management (day to day problems and usability for small projects and new users).
-* Teaching (practical teaching done for the previous two categories)
+* Teaching (practical teaching done for the previous two categories).

 Schedule (general plan)